-Potatoes are a primary food crop, with more than 376 million metric tons produced worldwide in 2021.
-Today, the United States ranks fourth in the world for potato production, behind China, India and Ukraine.
+Potatoes are a primary food crop, with more than 440 million metric tons produced worldwide in 2023.
+The United States ranks fifth in the world for potato production, behind China, India, Ukraine, and Russia, respectively.
 In the U.S., potatoes are grown in every state, with almost a million acres of potatoes harvested on an annual basis, making it one of the largest food crops in terms of cash receipts.

-Northwest and California producers harvested 512,000 acres of potatoes in 2022, representing approximately 57% of the national total.
-Idaho leads the nation with 32.8% of all potato acres, while Washington is second at 17.3%.
-Meanwhile, Oregon accounts for 4.8% and California 2.1%.
-The largest U.S. potato-producing region lies along the Snake River Plain in eastern and southern Idaho, where approximately 95% of Idaho's potato crop is grown annually.
-Other major regions in the Northwest include the Columbia Basin in Oregon and Washington, the Klamath Basin and Willamette Valley in Oregon and the Treasure Valley along the Oregon and Idaho border.
+The Northwest and California producers harvested 556,900 acres of potatoes in 2023, representing approximately 58% of the national total.
+Idaho leads the nation with 34.3% of all potato acres, while Washington is second at 16.6%.
+Meanwhile, Oregon accounts for 4.7% and California 2.4%.
+The largest U.S. potato-producing region lies along the Snake River Plain in Eastern and Southern Idaho, where approximately 95% of Idaho's potato crop is grown annually.
+Other major regions in the Northwest include the Columbia Basin in Oregon and Washington, the Willamette Valley in Oregon, Klamath Basin along the Oregon and California border, and the Treasure Valley along the Oregon and Idaho border.
+In California, the major potato producing regions include the Delta Basin, Kern County, and the Desert Valley.
 These regions have soil types, climates, growing seasons and irrigation infrastructure well suited for potato production.

-Potato acres by county in AgWest Territory
+Potato acres by county